| |

 Farmers that pump water from wells are a little better off but they will

-also be short water this year.
+also be short water this year in some areas.

 According to the U.S.